runtime-env/import-meta-env/docs/guide.md

 ### `process.env`

-For server side only environment variables (credentials), you should import `dotenv` directly:
+For server side only environment variables (credentials), you should use `dotenv` directly:

 ```js
 require("dotenv").config();